JB-Obi/Industrial_Equipment_Sales_Analysis/README.md

     - Aggregation, PERCENTILE, and CASE functions for summarizing transactional data
     - Date and time with EXTRACT functions for trend analysis

+## 📊 Data Analysis Methodology
+The analysis followed a structured, multi-phase approach to ensure data integrity, extract meaningful insights, and support decision-making.
+Below is an overview of the key steps:
+1. 🔧 Data Preparation & Preprocessing
+    - Inspected the table structure and identified the absence of a primary key and the allowance of null values.
+    - Designated sale_id as the unique identifier and applied constraints to enforce PRIMARY KEY and NOT NULL conditions for data integrity.
+    - Conducted thorough checks for nulls and data type inconsistencies.
+All columns were confirmed to be clean and analysis-ready.

+2. 📅 Transaction Count & Time Range
+    -Assessed total transactions (3,583), with a sales timeline from November 1 to November 29, 2024—spanning 28 days.

+3. 🛒 Product and Customer Base Analysis
+    - Counted unique products and customers to gauge product variety and customer engagement.

+4. 📦 Quantity Sold Analysis
+    - Used aggregation functions to determine average, minimum, and maximum quantities sold, offering insight into sales patterns.

+5. 💰 Unit Price Analysis
+    - Conducted similar statistical evaluations on the unit_price column to understand price dispersion.

+6. 🎯 Sales Above Average Threshold
+    - Retrieved records where both quantity_sold and unit_price exceeded their respective means—837 transactions (23.3% of all records).

+7. 🔍 Product-Level Transaction Analysis
+    - Most products recorded over 10 sales, indicating consistent demand.
+    - 104 products had fewer than 10 transactions.
+The least was product ID 37 with only 3 sales.

+8. 💡 Revenue from Low-Sale Products
+    - Compared revenue of low-sale products (<10 transactions) with overall median and average.
+    - Found that many of these products still outperformed average revenue—proving that low volume ≠ low value.

+9. 📈 Revenue Trends by Day
+    - Identified a 25.8% spike in revenue on November 22, highlighting a need for deeper analysis.

+10. 🧠 Deep Dive: November 22 Sales
+    - Focused analysis on:
+        - Transaction volume
+        - Top-selling products
+        - High-quantity and high-value transactions

+    - Found that strategic product sales and high-ticket transactions contributed to the spike.

+11. 📆 Revenue & Transactions by Weekday
+    - Friday was the most profitable day (₦690M+), followed by Tuesday.
+    - Monday had the lowest revenue, revealing weekday performance trends.

+12. 👥 Customer Purchase Behavior
+    - Analyzed frequency of purchases per customer.
+    - Identified customers with the highest purchase counts and revenue contributions (e.g., customer ID 6760 spent ₦6.95M+).

 ## Key Insights and Recommendations
 1. Diverse Product Range
     - Within the 28-day period, 318 unique products were sold — demonstrating a highly diversified product offering at Frank’s.